Search by Keyword

 Lennon, of course, changed the names and activities of his characters to accentuate his authorship.
 Hence we hear him sing of “The King of Marigold” and “The Duchess of Kirkcaldy” as well as Dukes and a mysterious group of children.
 Kirkcaldy, by the way, is an actual town in Fife on the east coast of Scotland, a place where The Beatles happened to have performed on October 6th, 1963 at their Carlton Theatre.
 As for the term "the local Bird and Bee," this apparently is an imaginary pub that the "Duke" was frequenting while trying to decipher a particular "message" of some sort; all part of the fanciful play in Lennon's creative mind!

 As could be expected, John's lyrics weave an interesting mix of imagery, combining mundane activities in the household of royalty with childish pranks from youngsters.
-The descending chord sequences of the verses allow for a menacing feel to come through, especially when activities such as seances are sung about.
+The descending chord sequence of the verses allows for a menacing feel to come through, especially when activities such as seances are sung about.

-Neither John nor Paul contest to the fact that this was a full Lennon composition without any help from McCartney.
-The completion of the song's writing was done by May 28th, 1968, evidence of which is heard in the demo recording John made on that day.
+Neither John nor Paul contest to the fact that this was a full Lennon composition without any help from McCartney, although John did exclaim "Not me!" when asked of its authorship in 1980 because of his embarrassment with the song.
+Its writing was completed by May 28th, 1968, evidence of which is heard in the demo recording John made on that day.

-We must note here, however, that a later section of the song as it appears on the “White Album” is a snatch of a tune that Paul wrote on the spot during the recording of his song “I Will,” on September 16th, 1968.
-This recording, referred to by many as “Can You Take Me Back,” was actually written by Paul and can thereby add credence, for some, to “Cry Baby Cry” being a legitimate Lennon / McCartney composition.
+We must note here, however, that a later section of the song as it appears on the “White Album” is a snippet of a tune that Paul wrote on the spot during the recording of his song “I Will,” on September 16th, 1968.
+This recording, referred to by many as “Can You Take Me Back,” was actually written by Paul and can thereby lend credence to those who consider “Cry Baby Cry” a legitimate Lennon / McCartney collaboration.

 George and John at 'Kinfauns'